drikdrok/Ludum-Dare42/README.md

 # Ludum-Dare42
-Entry for Ludum Dare 42
+Made in 48 hours for Ludum Dare 42